 "Agghhhh!"
 Lilla wailed and the King sighed as his latest attempt at a joke fell flat.

-The King sadly said his farewells and went back to his little house full of dismantled cuckoo clocks and started to write, and after a while he had a brain wave and sent for Herr Oldendorf.
+The King sadly went back to his little warm snug study and started to write, and after a while he had a brain wave and sent for Herr Oldendorf.

 "If I write a letter can you print one hundred copies?" the King asked.